-- We will post information about the course and a schedule updated during the semester (check back often!!) - We will post videos of lectures (delay in most cases) - The website lecture videos from last year and will (eventually) include lecture slide decks from last year (=same content) - take a look! - There is no textbook for the class but I will post slides for all lectures - All homeworks, exams, keys, etc. will be posted elsewhere (see slides that follow) - All computer labs and code will be posted elsewhere (see slides that follow)
+- We will post information about the course and a schedule updated during the semester (check back often!!) - I will post slides for all lectures and I will TRY to post slides before each lecture (no promises!) - We will post videos of lectures (with a delay in most cases) - We will post a "Partial" Textbook: Quantitative Genetics 2022 (Shizhong Xu) - I will post individual relevant sections on Canvas to accompany lectures (stay tuned...) - All homeworks, exams, keys, etc. will be posted on Canvas and you will upload your work to Canvas - All computer labs and code will be posted on Canvas